Chostakovitch/TactileBrush/README.md

 t.computeStroke(s);
 ```

-Note that `ActuatorPoint` is constructed from "real world" coordinates, not "grid units", *i.e.* use centimeters and (x, y) format.
+Note that `ActuatorPoint` is constructed from "real world" coordinates, not "grid units".
 This may seem strange as we are mixing grid dimension (4x3) and coordinates in centimeters, but at least in my case, using centimeters to describe motion is more straightforward.
+Let me give an example :

+* Take a 2 x 2 grid with a spacing of 3cm.
+* When we talk about **physical** actuator, we use grid unit, *e.g* (1, 2) will be the actuator located at the first column, second line.
+* When we talk about **virtual** actuator, or `ActuatorPoint`, the actuator above will be referred as (1 * 3, 2 * 3) = (3, 6).

 Once the computation is over, you can exploit the results with something like this :